-A shareholder is entitled to one vote per share, except that a corporate shareholder more than onequarter of whose voting rights are directly or indirectly owned by us may not exercise its voting rights.
+A shareholder is entitled to one vote per share, except that a corporate shareholder more than one-quarter of whose voting rights are directly or indirectly owned by us may not exercise its voting rights.
 Except as otherwise provided by law or by the Articles of Incorporation, a resolution can be adopted at a shareholders' meeting by the holders of a majority of the voting rights represented at the meeting.
 Shareholders may also exercise their voting rights through proxies, provided that a proxy is one of our shareholders or that in the case of a shareholder being the government, local government or juridical person, its proxy may be its employee.
+Shareholders who intend to be absent from the shareholders' meeting may exercise their voting rights by electronic means.
 The Commercial Code and our Articles of Incorporation provide that the quorum for election of directors and corporate auditors shall not be less than one-third of the total number of the voting rights.
 Our Articles of Incorporation provide that shares may not be voted cumulatively for the election of Directors.

-The Commercial Code provides that, in order to amend the Articles of Incorporation and in certain other instances, including any reduction of the stated capital, any removal of a Director or a Corporate Auditor, dissolution, merger or consolidation, exchange of shares for shares of an existing or newly-incorporated company, transfer of the whole or an important part of the business, taking over the whole of the business of any other company or any offering of new shares at a "specially favorable" price (or any offering of convertible bonds with "specially favorable" conversion conditions or of bonds with warrants or rights to subscribe for new shares with "specially favorable" conditions) to persons other than shareholders, the quorum is a majority of the total number of the voting rights and the approval by at least two-thirds of the voting rights represented at the meeting is required.
+The Commercial Code provides that, in order to amend the Articles of Incorporation, except for certain limited cases permitted by law and in certain other instances, including any reduction of the stated capital, any removal of a Director or a Corporate Auditor, dissolution, merger or consolidation, exchange of shares for shares of an existing or newly-incorporated company, transfer of the whole or an important part of the business, taking over the whole of the business of any other company, a split of the business or any offering of new shares or transfer of treasury shares at a "specially favorable" price or any offering of stock-acquisition rights or of bonds with stock acquisition rights with "specially favorable" conditions as to issue of stock acquisition rights to persons other than shareholders, a quorum of a majority of the total number of the voting rights and the approval by at least two-thirds of the voting rights represented at the meeting is required.